acgeospatial/awesome-earthobservation-code/README.md

 ## This list was started based on #scenefromabove podcast lunchtime discussions

-This is being extended frequently in May 2020.
 Please note that this is <b>not</b> offically an awesome list (yet).
 Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)

-<b> Update May 2020</b> We now have almost 300 links/resources.
-The focus at the moment is resorting and ordering all these links and potentially reclassifiying where needed.
-The Geospatial companies section has been regrouped. next on reorganisation is breaking up of '`Python` processing of optical imagery non deep learning' section.
+<b> Update June 2020</b> We now have almost 400 links/resources!
+The focus is to discuss resorting and ordering all these links and potentially reclassifiying where needed many links are in the '`Python` processing of optical imagery non deep learning' section and this potentially could be broken up.
+A podcast will discuss this before July.

 Annotations are based on the headers - where available - on the github accounts